 Being able to provide for your family is a crucial aspect to consider immigrating to Canada.

 Guelph is not only synonymous with a great support system for mothers but is also one of the most affordable places to raise a family in Canada.
 It also has some of the lowest food costs in the country, making it easy to keep those little ones happy and healthy.
-There are also various outdoor activities to enjoy as a family such as trips to the local neighbourhood markets, rock climbing, museums or take an outing to Riverside Amusement park, complete with rock gardens, natural ice rink, softball diamonds and picnic areas surrounding Speed River.
+There are also various outdoor activities to enjoy as a family such as trips to the local neighborhood markets, rock climbing, museums or take an outing to Riverside Amusement park, complete with rock gardens, natural ice rink, softball diamonds, and picnic areas surrounding Speed River.

 Median Monthly Daycare Cost: $993

 3. Coastal Bliss: St. John’s, Newfoundland and Labrador